 - Check the eligibility criteria before applying.
 Lenders have set eligibility criteria which you can check on finder.com review pages.
 Check to see if you meet these criteria, and if you’re unsure, you can call the lender to discuss your situation.

-- Order a copy of your credit file.
+- Order a copy of your credit report.
 While you may think you have a good idea of your credit history, your credit file is the only true record of your financial history and what lender’s will use to judge your creditworthiness.
 You can order a free copy of your credit file from the main credit reporting agencies in the US.

 - Compare your loan options before you apply.
 Every application you make shows up on your credit file, so make sure you compare your options before you apply to minimize the amount of applications you make.

-Things to avoid with bad credit unsecured loans
+What to avoid with bad credit unsecured loans

 There are several risks associated with bad credit loans that don’t require collateral.
 Here’s what to avoid: